 Ask any parent of an older child, and they’ll tell you, that they worried about their kids for nothing.
-That whole phase when they were little and threw a tantrum for the smallest disappointment or when they had screaming matches with their siblings or were always on their feet and couldn’t sit still, they all turned out okay.
+That whole phase when they were little and threw a tantrum for the smallest disappointment, had screaming matches with their siblings or couldn’t sit still, they all turned out okay.
 Most parents will tell you that in retrospect they realise it was just a part of growing up.
 Raising children is a constant battle of knowing if you’re parenting right.
 An equally difficult dilemma is understanding if your child’s challenging behaviour is just a phase or something more that needs attention and intervention.

 Starting from the notorious “terrible twos” challenging behaviour is second nature to kids.
 Any parent will agree that all children exhibit difficult behaviour at some point in time.
 Feeling sad, angry, frustrated from time to time is expected from children.
 Certain changes in the family environment can also bring about changes in behaviour.
 E.g. the death of a pet, moving to a different city or a busy parent.
 How you react to these behaviours will also determine if some of them last longer.
 Some however have lesser to do with our reactions.
 Which one of these behaviours exactly need intervention?
 Read on to find out more.